TFRank: Think-Free Reasoning Enables Practical Pointwise LLM Ranking

 \paragraph{Application of LLMs in Ranking} LLM-based ranking methods can be categorized into three paradigms according to how documents are processed.
 The \textbf{pointwise} paradigm evaluates each document independently for query relevance and outputs a score~\cite{rankllama, prorank, weller2025rank1, qwenranker, liu2024demorank}, offering high parallelism and low latency, which makes it suitable for real-time applications.
 The \textbf{pairwise} paradigm compares document pairs to provide finer-grained supervision~\cite{pairwise1, pairwise2}, but its quadratic complexity limits scalability with many candidates. \textbf{Listwise} and \textbf{setwise} methods~\cite{rankgpt, lpl, setwise} process multiple documents jointly, but face increased input/output length and lower efficiency due to sliding-window strategies, hindering real-time deployment.
 Recent studies further explore long-context LLMs to fully rank candidate passages~\cite{liu-etal-2025-sliding}, which improves efficiency over sliding windows but inevitably increases latency.
 In contrast, our proposed TFRank adopts an efficient pointwise architecture while integrating strong reasoning abilities through targeted training.

 \paragraph{Reasoning-Intensive LLM Ranking} With the rapid progress of RAG and Multi-Agent systems, as well as the emergence of stronger LLMs (e.g., DeepSeek-R1~\cite{deepseek-r1}, OpenAI o1), explicit reasoning has become increasingly integrated into ranking models~\cite{zhu2023large}.
 Existing research follows two main directions.
 The first is to directly exploit the zero-shot reasoning ability of large LLMs (e.g., Llama-3.1-70B~\cite{llama3}, GPT-4o), as in JudgeRank~\cite{judgerank} and InsertRank~\cite{insertrank}, which have also motivated some more efficient and effective collaborative multi-agent ranking systems~\cite{fan2025llm, liu2025coranking}.
 The second direction equips rankers with reasoning through training.
 This includes CoT distillation methods such as ReasoningRank~\cite{reasoningrank}, Rank1~\cite{weller2025rank1}, and Rank-K~\cite{rankk}, as well as GRPO-based approaches like ReasonRank~\cite{liu2025reasonrank}, REARANK~\cite{zhang2025rearank}, and Rank-R1~\cite{zhuang2025rank}, which optimize reasoning-based ranking on lists or sets~\cite{shao2024deepseekmath}.
-However, most of these methods rely on large-scale models and online CoT generation, resulting in high inference costs that hinder scalable deployment.
-In contrast, TFRank is built on small-scale LLMs and leverages CoT solely as a training supervision signal.
-At inference time, it bypasses CoT entirely through a ``Think-Free'' mechanism, delivering high efficiency without sacrificing performance.
+However, most of these methods rely on large-scale models and online CoT generation, leading to high inference costs that limit scalability.
+In contrast, TFRank employs small-scale LLMs and uses CoT only as a training supervision signal.
+During inference, it bypasses CoT entirely via a ``Think-Free'' mechanism, achieving high efficiency while maintaining performance.